70+ Astonishing World Pollution Facts

 Fact 39: The UAE is one of the leading water consumers and waste producers.

-Fact 40: For each 1 million tons of oil transported, about 1 ton oil gets wasted in the form of spills.
+Fact 40: For each 1 million tons of oil transported, about 1 ton of oil gets wasted in the form of spills.

 Fact 43: Chronic obstructive respiratory disease (COPD) that develops because of indoor air pollution is accountable for the passing away of more than 1 million people annually.